NASA's Mars helicopter takes flight, 1st for another planet - WTMJ

 The team plans to test the helicopter’s limits, possibly even wrecking the craft, leaving it to rest in place forever, having sent its data back home.

-Until then, Perseverance will keep watch over Ingenuity.
+Until then, Perseverance will keep tabs on Ingenuity.
 Flight engineers affectionately call them Percy and Ginny.

 “Big sister’s watching,” said Malin Space Science Systems’ Elsa Jensen, the rover’s lead camera operator.